schadenfred/proscrypt-koans/README.md

 ## koan 1.7: Docker

 Developers work with other developers, and thus their code must run on other machines.
 One way to make this less frustrating is to standardize the operating system and environment our application runs in using a set of tools called Docker.
-When you can type:
+When you do:

 `$ docker --version`